arexbold/TripleBondChallenge/README.md

 ## **Core Rules**

 ### Party Rules
-- You may only ever have **three Pokemon** in your party.
-(No more HM friends needed anymore with QOL feature)
+- You may only ever have **three Pokemon** in your party if you're going to battle.
+- Once you beat Falkner, you're locked in on your 3 Pokemon in your party.
+- The only time you can replace a Pokemon is after you beat gym 4.
+See Bug Catching Scout Reward)

+### Battle Rules
+- The game is set to Switch mode BUT you cannot see what the enemy will use.
+This is on purpose by design for the challenge.
+- All Held Items are allowed except broken items like Leftovers, Focus Band, etc. See Held Item Restrictions.
+- **No healing outside of battle** except for using the Pokemon Center.

+### Permadeath
+- If **any one** of your 3 mons faints at any time, their bond is broken and you must reset by starting a new seed.

+### Start of Run
+- **Make sure you make a save file right before you pick your starter ball.
+This only needs to be done once every time you patch the game with a new update.**
 - You can only catch one mon from each route via the 3 halls or fishing spot before the rival.
-You are not allowed to scout any mons for their moves.
-(Except for the Bug Catching Scout Reward)
+- You are not allowed to fight these mons to see their moves.
+You can only catch.
+(Move scouting is part of a mid-run reward.
+See Bug Catching Contest.)
 - You must have your party of 3 before you fight the rival.
 No more, no less.
-- No dupes of the same mon.
-- Once you beat Falkner, you're locked in on your 3 Pokemon in your party.
-- The only time you can replace a Pokemon is after you beat gym 4.
-See below.

-### Pokemon Scouting
-- As stated above, you are not allowed to scout any mons until the Bug Catching Contest.
-This is not to punish people but to make them improvise with what they've been given like an actual roguelike.
-I have modified how the Randomizer randomizes stats and even banned useless moves (see QOL changes at bottom) so that it's less likely to get completely useless mons.
-The strategy will come from picking your team of three.
-There's also the fact that you're not forced to pivot when you catch.
-So catch all your mons and figure out who stays.
-- Please see Bug Catching Scout Reward for info on actual allowed scouting.

-### Early Run
+### Early Run Rewards
-- You're allowed to use the TM 70 and catch a last second mon from the Sprout Tower after you beat it.
+- You're allowed to use the TM 70 and catch 1 of the 2 Pokemon from the Sprout Tower after you beat it.
+Last chance for a new Pokemon.
 - After you beat Falkner, you are rewarded with EV training items.
-You are now allowed to use these in order to "fix" your mons.
+You are now allowed to use these if you want to *fix* your Pokemon's stats.

+### EXP & Progression
+- EXP is **evenly distributed** among all three Pokemon (via patch).
+  - It doesn't matter if they participated in the battle or not.
+- **No wild Pokemon EXP**.
+- All EXP comes from **trainer battles only**.

 ### Pokemon Restrictions
 - You cannot use any Pokemon with a BST of 600 or higher.
-Exception: If a Pokemon happens to evolve into a Pseudo Legendary mon of 600 BST that's fine.
+  - Exception: If a Pokemon happens to evolve into a Pseudo Legendary mon of 600 BST that's fine.
+- No dupes of the same Pokemon.
+  - Exception: If a Pokemon happens to evolve into the same mon as another party member it's fine.
 - No legendaries.
-- No dupes of the same Pokemon.
-Exception: If a Pokemon happens to evolve into the same mon as another party member it's fine.

 ### Move/Ability restrictions
 - Can only use Huge/Pure Power on mons with 420 BST and below.
-Exception: If you **never** use a physical move, you don't have a BST restriction.
+  - Exception: If you **never** use a physical move, you don't have a BST restriction.
+- Can use healing moves but only once per battle if outside of a dungeon/gym.
+  - If you're in a dungeon/gym you can only use it once for that whole dungeon/gym.
-- Can use healing moves but only once per battle.
-They've been modified to have less PP. You cannot use healing moves in wild battles.
+  - You cannot use healing moves in wild battles.
+- You can freely use drain moves (Giga Drain, Drain Punch, etc) because their drain amount have been lowered to 20%.

 ### Banned Abilities
-- Pickup is banned in a challenge like this so it will no longer randomize on Pokemon.
+- Pickup is banned and taken out of the randomization.

 ### Banned Moves
-- Rest, Spore, Beat Up, and Pain Split.
+- Rest, Spore, and Pain Split.
+  - They're not taken out of the randomization so that the enemy can still use them.

 ### Setup Moves/Items restrictions
 - You are allowed to use any 1 stage Setup Move twice per battle.
 Ex: Growl, Meditate, Harden